-- 3.1.2 the following personnel:

-- (a) crew members;

-- (b) passenger handling staff;

-- (c) security staff employed by the operator who deal with the screening of passengers and their baggage, cargo and mail; and

-- (d) operator's and ground handling agent's staff accepting cargo or mail (other than dangerous goods);
+- 3.1.1 Category 14, staff who are engaged in general cargo, mail and baggage handling have received training to carry out their duties in respect of dangerous goods.
+As a minimum, this training must cover the areas identified in Table 1-5 as required by ICAO Technical Instructions and the depth of training must be sufficient to ensure awareness and knowledge of the hazards associated with dangerous goods, identification of dangerous goods and requirements for the carriage of dangerous goods by passengers. - 3.1.2 the following personnel: - (a) Category 17, Crew members; - (b) Category 15, Passenger handling staff; - (c) Category 16, Flight crew members loadmasters, load planners and flight operations officer/flight dispatchers - (d) Category 12, Security staff employed by the operator who deal with the screening of passengers and their baggage, cargo and mail; and - (ed) Category 13, Ooperator's and ground handling agent's staff accepting cargo or mail (other than dangerous goods)

-have received training which, as a minimum, must cover the areas identified in Column 2 of Table 1 and the depth of training must be sufficient to ensure awareness and knowledge of the hazards associated with dangerous goods, identification of dangerous goods and requirements for the carriage of dangerous goods by passengers.
+have received training which, as a minimum, must cover the areas identified in Table 1-5 as required by ICAO Technical Instructions and the depth of training must be sufficient to ensure awareness and knowledge of the hazards associated with dangerous goods, identification of dangerous goods and requirements for the carriage of dangerous goods by passengers.